faerlin-developer/kanban-board-react/README.md

 - __Task Management__: Add new tasks via a task form component.
 A task has the following attributes: _title_, _category_, _priority_, and _description_.
 Each task card is styled with Tailwind (rounded corners, dynamic styling, centered layout).
 - __Kanban Lanes__: There are four workflow stages: _To Do_, _In Progress_, _Review_, and _Completed_.
 Tasks are displayed in their corresponding lane.
 - __Task Movement__: Each task has forward and backward buttons to move between lanes.
-Movement is restricted (e.g., can’t move backward from _To Do_ or forward from _Completed_).
+Movement is restricted (e.g. can’t move backward from _To Do_ or forward from _Completed_).

 ### Built With